 What makes you different from the rest?
-What is one key factor of your business that makes you successful?
+What is one key factor in your business that makes you successful?

-I think our willingness to be vulnerable and share about our own struggles makes us unique in a space where everything is painted as a pretty instagram-worthy picture.
+I think our willingness to be vulnerable and share about our own struggles makes us unique in a space.
+Where everything is painted as a pretty Instagram-worthy picture.
 When we first started Mavenly + Co.
-I wrote about my struggle of landing my dream job and then finding out I hated it.
+I wrote about my struggle to landing my dream job and then finding out I hated it.
 That was tough to admit and even tougher to write.

 3 things that someone who wants to be a start their own consultancy and blog should keep at top of mind:

-Make sure you can add value to the space
+Make sure you can add value to space

 Find your tribe and figure out how you can work together toward a common goal.
 The internet is for connecting, not competing.